open-telemetry/opentelemetry-java-instrumentation/docs/contributing/writing-instrumentation-module.md

 annotated parameter, however modifying the value is done through the advice method return value and `@Advice.AssignReturned.ToReturned`.

-For return type, the `typing = Assigner.Typing.DYNAMIC` is needed to instruct ByteBuddy to properly cast the value to the appropriate type.

 ```java
 @Advice.OnMethodExit(suppress = Throwable.class, inlined = false)
 @Advice.AssignReturned.ToReturned